February 20th – 22nd, 2019 | Encore at Wynn Las Vegas

-Advanced MRI Case-Based Mini-Fellowship where Dr. Stoller will review entire DICOM MRI cases going through all images and sequences for each study, reviewing shoulder, knee, ankle, hip, wrist and elbow on Wednesday before the regular didactic checklist course.
-These cases will be projected on to a large screen from Dr. Stoller’s workstation.
+Add-On by Popular Demand: Intensive Mini-Fellowship Workshop where Dr. Stoller will review entire DICOM MRI cases going through all images and sequences for each study, reviewing shoulder, knee, ankle, hip, wrist and elbow on Wednesday before the regular didactic checklist course.
+These cases will be projected on to a large screen, from Dr. Stoller’s workstation.
 With limited registration to 65 attendees, there will be an opportunity for Dr. Stoller to critique individual registrants if they want to improve their skills interpreting a case during the session.
-Registrants will find this experience complementary to the regular session of Thursday and Friday, especially for those who have an interest in immersing themselves in MSK subspecialization.
+Registrants will find this experience complementary to the regular session taking place Thursday and Friday, especially for those who have an interest in immersing themselves in MSK subspecialization.

 Dr. Stoller will specifically demonstrate his hints and secrets for identifying SLAP tears with high sensitivity and specificity, prospective diagnosis of meniscal tear types using actual cases and examples of anterior band glenohumeral joint variations.
 New advances in evaluating chondral labral junction injuries of the acetabulum of the hip will be discussed, which is an area of much confusion in the literature.